 C. A separate tab for each Tenured or Tenure-Track faculty member and (regular) Lecturer being recommended for merit which includes the following materials (submitted in the given order):

 1. Fisher College of Science and Mathematics Merit Form (FCSM Merit Form).
-[Form can be found in Section XIII.]
+[Form can be found in Section XII.]

 2. Department Summary Report (DSR) Form.
-[Form can be found in Section XIII.]
+[Form can be found in Section XII.]

 3. Previous year's AR Part II (the Agreement On Faculty Workload Expectations) and the current year's AR Part I (the Reporting On Activities for Academic Year).
 This allows a direct comparison between the workload expectation and the subsequent activities.